Wiener Zeitung: 1703–1856: Founding and private ownership

-Since 1780, the paper was known as Wiener Zeitung (meaning Viennese newspaper in English) and in 1810 it became the official government newspaper.
+1857–2020: Government ownership

 In 1857 the government acquired the paper and it was printed until 1997 by the Austrian State Printing Office.
+The newspaper was closed by the Nazis after the Anschluss: in February 1939 the editorial part was removed, and in February 1940 the remaining official journal closed entirely.
 The first edition after World War II appeared on 21 September 1945.
 The number of copies sold has grown from 4,500 in 1855 to an estimated 24,000 today.
 In 1998 the paper was transferred to a GmbH (Limited Liability Company), which is owned by the Austrian Government.

 Wiener Zeitung is also the official publication used by the Government of the Republic of Austria for formal announcements.
 Such announcements, for example, civil service vacancies and changes in the commercial register, are printed in the Official Journal insert of Wiener Zeitung.
 Until 2004 it also used to publish the official version of newly passed Austrian laws.
 Today the governmental version of newly passed statutes and treaties are officially published in the Internet, the law gazette thus is not available in a printed version anymore.

 Until 2009 Wiener Zeitung's editor-in-chief was Andreas Unterberger, before being replaced by Reinhard Göweil.
 While Unterberger hired mostly outspoken conservative columnists, the paper returned to its liberal position under Reinhard Göweil.